A Little Piece of Heaven Exists on Change Islands, NL

 I met at the Town Hall with the Manolis L. Citizen’s Committee as they continue to raise concerns about the 600,000 litres of oil that must be removed from the 30 year old sunken vessel.
 Chronic leaks have been detrimental to bird and sea life.
 Further action must be taken, to prevent a catastrophic spill that would put at risk the environment and economy of the entire Notre Dame Bay Region.

 I am very thankful to the hospitality exhibited from the residents of Change Islands.
 I feel now, I have friends on these islands that I look forward to continuing to have conversations and learn more about the storied past and the ever changing future of this dynamic island economy.

 Time had passed very quickly, as I waited for the MV Earl W. Windsor to depart the harbour.
 The heavy pack ice was ever more present that day, requiring ice breaking assistance of the Canadian Coast Guard.
 It was smooth sailing as I made my way back to the busy city life.
 Reality was setting pretty quick – it would be another week before I would get back to the authenticity and beauty that is home.

 The photos are wonderful, but the views and experiences are even more brilliant in person.
 Thank you all for making Change Islands the destination that is worthy of being known as a little piece of heaven here on earth.
 You too, can experience this magical place too!

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on May 9, 2015, in Art, Community Economic Development, Heritage, History, Tradition and tagged change islands, culture, experiences, Fishery, fogo island, heaven, manolis l, Newfoundland, notre dame bay, Rural, shorefast, tourism, tradition, Travel.
+Posted on May 9, 2015, in Art, Community Economic Development, Culture, History, Tourism and tagged change islands, Culture, experiences, Fishery, fogo island, heaven, manolis l, Newfoundland, notre dame bay, Rural, shorefast, Tourism, tradition, Travel.
 Bookmark the permalink.
 16 Comments.